fadlishidqi/bike-sharing-analytic-streamlit/README.md

 - **Line plots** to show bike rental trends by hour.
 - **Bar plots** to compare rentals by weather condition.
 - **Bar plots** to compare rentals between casual and registered users.
+- **Bar plots** to show the distribution of trip duration categories.

+## Advanced Analysis

+A manual clustering approach was implemented to categorize trips based on their duration:
+- Short trips: ≤ 10 minutes
+- Medium trips: 10-30 minutes
+- Long trips: > 30 minutes

+This clustering provided insights into:
+- The most common trip duration category.
+- The relationship between trip duration and factors like temperature.
+- Potential strategies for pricing and bike distribution based on trip duration patterns.

 ## Deployment

 This app is deployed on Streamlit Cloud.
-You can view the live version [here](https://yourappname.streamlit.app).
+You can view the live version [here](https://bike-sharing-analytic-fadlishidqi.streamlit.app/).

 ## Dependencies